-INTRODUCTION TO FLOER HOMOTOPY THEORY JOHAN ASPLUND ABSTRACT.
-These are (vastly expanded) notes for three talks given at the Symplectic Topology Student Seminar at Stony Brook University in Fall 2024.
+INTRODUCTION TO FLOER HOMOTOPY THEORY

+ABSTRACT.
+These are (vastly expanded) notes for a series of expository talks given at Stony Brook University in Oct-Nov 2024.
 These notes are sketchy and may contain errors.

+1. Overview

-1. Overview - 1.1.
+- 1.1.
 Goals.
-The three main goals of these talks are as follows: - Give an introduction to Floer homotopy theory - Define the wrapped Donaldson-Fukaya category of a stably polarized Liouville manifold with coefficients in a commutative ring spectrum R, denoted W(X;R). - Discuss an outline of the proof of the following theorem.
+The three main goals of these talks are as follows: - Give an introduction to Floer homotopy theory - Define the wrapped Donaldson-Fukaya category of a stably polarized Liouville manifold with coefficients in a commutative ring spectrum R, denoted $\mathcal{W}(X; R)$. - Discuss an outline of the proof of the following theorem.

 Theorem 1.1 (A.-Deshmukh-Pieloch [ADP24]).
 Let R be a commutative ring spectrum.
 Let Q be a closed manifold and $L \subset T^Q$ a nearby Lagrangian.
-Then L is isomorphic to a "rank 1 local system" supported on Q in $W(T^Q; R)$.
+Then L is isomorphic to an R-brane structure supported on Q in $W(T^Q; R)$.

 1.2.
 Idea of Floer homotopy theory.
 It was already known to Floer [Flo89, pp. 212-213] that Floer homology in favorable circumstances could be lifted to take values in appropriate generalized cohomology theories.
 Cohen-Jones-Segal [CJS95] formalized this vision and answered the following question in the affirmative.

 Question 1.2.
 Is there a space (or spectrum) whose homology is equal to Floer homology?

 In "good" situations Cohen-Jones-Segal showed that the Pontryagin-Thom construction can be used to build a spectrum whose homology is Floer homology.
 In these notes we are mainly interested in the situations of Morse theory or Floer theory of exact Lagrangians in Liouville manifolds, both of which are "good" situations.

 The following philosophy summarizes the idea behind the construction of Floer homotopy theory.